Next German finance minister Scholz has big shoes to fill

 “And these policies must be different from those of the chancellor, who leaves many things unspoken and works out deals behind closed doors in Brussels in the middle of the night,” he added.
 “We have to state clearly what we are planning on the European policy front.
 We need to be more bold.”

-One key concern for Scholz has been digitalisation and how Western democracies should respond to the rise of right-wing populism and growing doubts about the benefits of globalisation, particularly given a stagnation in wages at the same time as Germany lacks skilled workers.
+One key concern for Scholz has been digitalization and how Western democracies should respond to the rise of right-wing populism and growing doubts about the benefits of globalization, particularly given a stagnation in wages at the same time as Germany lacks skilled workers.

 Scholz’s wife, Britta Ernst, is education minister in the eastern state of Brandenburg, surrounding Berlin.